What is a chargeback?

 1. Go to your Home Tab

-2. Select the relevant Bank Account
+2. Select the Bank Account you paid from

 3. Find and select the payment you’d like to dispute